Ransomware 2026: Protect Your Australian Small Business Data

 • Cloud-based business applications

-Therefore, extend your ransomware protection to cloud services.
-Additionally, implement strong cloud security controls.
+Extend your ransomware protection to cloud services.
+Implement strong cloud security governance.

 Taking Action Today: Your 30-Day Ransomware Protection Plan